• 2 – 4 September 2025

 Since 2016, he has been the initiator and lead manager of the Geelvinck Music Museums network, a partnership with the Pianola Museum, Midwoud House and the Netherlands Harmonium Museum.
 He developed Geelvinck ‘Music in Museums’, a series of concerts in museums and historic locations throughout the Netherlands.
 He is the founder and first chair of the Chopin Foundation Netherlands (a member of IFCS).

 Since the 1990s, Buisman has been a member of ICOMOS.
 For many years he served as Expert Member and, more recently, Vice-President for Europe of the ICOMOS-IFLA ISC Cultural Landscapes.
 After serving as Secretary of the Dutch National Committee of ICOMOS for nine years, he was elected in 2023 as Secretary General (international) of ICOMOS.
 In addition, he is active in various other international bodies, including the Supervisory Councils of Europa Nostra and Interpret Europe.
-He is an active member of REMA-European Early Music Network, ICOM Music, ICLCM, DemHist, Bake Society (ethnomusicology), European Network of Houses of Illustrious Personalities, ICOM ISC Water Heritage, Global Network of Water Museums, Climate Heritage Network, and other heritage bodies.
+He is an active member of REMA-European Early Music Network, ICOM Music, ICLCM, DemHist, Bake Society (ethnomusicology), European Network of Houses of Illustrious Personalities, ICOMOS ISC Water Heritage, Global Network of Water Museums, Climate Heritage Network, and other heritage bodies.

 https://geelvinck.nl/